Estebangmz666/StayHub/docs/Architecture Document/dtos.md

-# StayHub API DTOs Documentation
+# StayHub - DTOs Documentation

 This document outlines the Data Transfer Objects (DTOs) used in the StayHub application to facilitate data exchange between layers.
 DTOs are organized under the `edu.uniquindio.stayhub.api.dto` package with sub-packages per entity or functionality.